ronin-rb/ronin-rb.github.io/site/resources/everyday_ronin.md

 # Everyday Ronin

-In day-to-day usage, the Ronin Console is the most commonly used component of Ronin.
-The Ronin Console is not to be confused with the text-based adventure shells commonly found in many other projects.
-Instead, the Ronin Console is a customized
+In day-to-day usage, the Ronin Ruby Console is the most commonly used component of Ronin.
+The Console is not to be confused with the text-based adventure shells commonly found in many other projects.
+Instead, the Console is a customized
 [Interactive Ruby Shell (IRB)](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell) with tab-completion and auto-indentation enabled.
 The Console provides one with the full power of the Ruby language and the convenience methods of